open-formulieren/open-forms/docs/configuration/payment/worldline.rst

 14. Head back to Worldline's Merchant Portal and navigate to the **Webhooks** section (see step 8).
 Click on the **Add webhook endpoint button** and fill in the **Feedback url** that was copied in step 12 and click **Confirm**.

+Now that a **Worldline Merchant** is configured and the **Worldline webhook configuration** is set up, it is possible to select the Worldline payment backend under the **Payment provider** subsection in the **Product & payment** tab.
+In addition to selecting the merchant, there are also fields to configure the payments description (only shown in the Backoffice, in the Ogone configuration known as the **COM parameter**) and the template that should be used during the payment process, which is what the **variant** field is for ( this is the alternative to the **TITLE parameter** field for the Ogone payment backend).